-Stephen Zunes, author of Civil Resistance Against Coups, is a professor of politics and international studies at the University of San Francisco.
+Stephen Zunes, author of Civil Resistance Against Coups, coordinates the Middle Eastern Studies program at the University of San Francisco.

 Posts By This Author